hentaiedition/hentaiedition.github.io/index.md

 ## FAQ

 #### Why are there two parts to each option?
 Github can't handle files over 2 GB.
+The ISO is 2.6 GB and the container is around 4 GB, so they have to be split.

 Some really bad Protegent-level antiviruses may complain about the self-extractor EXEs.
 These antiviruses will complain about literally any self extractor, even one with just CMD in it.
 If you are concerned, you can use 7-zip or WinRAR to extract the files from them directly.

 #### Will the Containerized Subsystem for Hentai screw up my files?
 It shouldn't.
 After all, it's built on VirtualBox, which is tried-and-tested open source software used by millions.